Initial version October, 1981

 Every submitted manuscript is peer-reviewed by at least three reviewers before deciding whether to accept or reject it, or return it for revision.
 The review system is single blinded so that authors cannot identify reviewers.
 The review process is carried out through a manuscript management system.
 If the authors are asked to revise the manuscript, they should revise it based on the reviewers’ comments or provides a reasonable answer to the reviewers’ comments justifying why they did not revise it.
 The authors should reply and upload the revised manuscript within 8 weeks after receiving the review results.
 Otherwise, they are considered to have withdrawn the manuscript.
 However, the authors can extend the due time in case of requiring more times for revision after notification.

 Copyright of any paper published in this journal belongs to The Korean Society of Gastrointestinal Endoscopy.
 The legal responsibility, however, stays with the authors.
 Public announcement of the content before publication is allowed only if it is necessary because of a public health emergency.
-It is distributed under the terms of the Creative Commons Attribution Non-Commercial License (http://creativecommons.org/licenses/by-nc/3.0/), which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is cited properly.
-The content is freely available at http://www.e-ce.org.
+It is distributed under the terms of the Creative Commons Attribution Non-Commercial License (http://creativecommons.org/licenses/), which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is cited properly.
+The content is freely available from https://www.e-ce.org.

 5. Manuscript submission

 Any physician or researcher involved in clinical or basic research on gastrointestinal endoscopy can submit a manuscript.
-Please visit the manuscript management system at http://submit.e-ce.org/, because only online submissions will be considered.
-Every item in the checklists (http://submit.e-ce.org/about/Checklist.php) should be completed before submission.
-The Copyright Transfer Agreement (http://submit.e-ce.org/about/Author.php) should be signed by all authors and be submitted to the editorial office by fax or regular mail on acceptance.
+Please visit the manuscript management system from https://submit.e-ce.org/, because only online submissions will be considered.
+Every item in the checklists (https://submit.e-ce.org/about/Checklist.php) should be completed before submission.
+The Copyright Transfer Agreement (https://submit.e-ce.org/about/Author.php) should be signed by all authors and be submitted to the editorial office by fax or regular mail on acceptance.
 Submission should be done by the corresponding author.

 6. Publication charges and reprints